 BIOMES

 E. WOODLAND (CHAPARRAL): sparse to dense woody vegetation of low trees and shrubs, typically with very thick, tough evergreen leaves.
-Typical plants include oaks, manzanita, chamise low pines, and junipers.
+Summers with little rain, fires every 5 - 20 years.
+Typical plants include oaks, manzanita, chamise, low pines, and junipers.
 Typical animals include birds and reptiles.

 SUMMER DROUGHT, Fire